 - Interest on repayments for investment property loans and bank charges.

 - Some of the interest expenses for a loan with multiple purposes.
-This includes acquisition and renovation of a rental property.
+This includes the acquisition and renovation of a rental property.

-- A direct link between wear and tear of the property rented out and the cost of repairs.
+- A direct link between the wear and tear of the property rented out and the cost of repairs.
 For example, the restoration of a broken toilet or fence damaged by previous tenants, to attract new ones.